katholiek-onderwijs-vlaanderen/sri4node/README.md

 - the key they were registered on.
 - the javascript element being PUT / or the results of the query just read for GET operations.

-All functions are executed in order of listing here.
+All functions are executed in order of listing in the *map* section of the configuration.
 All are allowed to manipulate the element, before it is inserted/updated in the table.
 For GET the *onread* method can manipulate the outgoing JSON object.
 No return value is expected, the functions manipulate the element in-place.